redharlow2614/CyberPsycho/README.md

-# str8up-menu
+# CyberPsycho-Menu
-The first proper mod menu for Cyberpunk 2077
+The second proper mod menu for Cyberpunk 2077 originally by https://github.com/Willy-JL edited by me: https://github.com/redharlow2614

-I'm tired right now, I'll do this readme tomorrow.
+Will update info when menu rewrite is done...